-Note 1: a person that is in a red zone or orange zone some of the time during the 14 day period and in a green zone at other times (including entering Victoria from a green zone) will not be permitted to enter Victoria under this subclause.
+Note 1: a person that is in an extreme risk zone, red zone or orange zone some of the time during the 14 day period and in a green zone at other times (including entering Victoria from a green zone) will not be permitted to enter Victoria under this subclause.

-Note 2: if a person has been in an area that is a green zone and one day prior to entering Victoria, the Chief Health Officer determines the area is an orange zone effective from a date 14 days prior to the announcement, the person cannot enter Victoria with a green zone permit.
+Note 2: if a person has been in an area that is a green zone and one day prior to entering Victoria, the Chief Health Officer determines the area is an extreme risk zone, red zone or orange zone effective from a date 14 days prior to the announcement, the person cannot enter Victoria with a green zone permit.

-Note 3: if a person leaves an area before the zone commencement time for a red zone or an orange zone and travels to Victoria, that person remains eligible for a green zone permit pursuant to subclause (2) (provided they have not been in any other area that is a red zone or orange zone 14 days prior to entry to Victoria).
+Note 3: if a person leaves an area before the zone commencement time for an extreme risk zone, red zone or an orange zone and travels to Victoria, that person remains eligible for a green zone permit pursuant to subclause (2) (provided they have not been in any other area that is an extreme risk zone, red zone or orange zone 14 days prior to entry to Victoria).

-- (b) if, at the time the person enters Victoria, they have been in an area that is a red zone or an orange zone in a State, Territory or Green Zone Country at any time after the relevant zone commencement time in the previous 14 days only for the purpose of: - (i) completing the required period of hotel quarantine in any other State, Territory or Green Zone Country immediately followed by direct and short term transit through a red zone or orange zone in that State, Territory or Green Zone Country to Victoria; or - (ii) direct and short term transit through a red zone or orange zone in a State, Territory or Green Zone Country to Victoria.
+(ii) has been in an area that is an extreme risk zone, red zone or an orange zone in a State, Territory or Green Zone Country at any time after the relevant zone commencement time in the previous 14 days only for the purpose of direct and short term transit through an extreme risk zone, red zone or orange zone in a State, Territory or Green Zone Country to Victoria; and

 Note: short term transit means a transit time of less than 24 hours.
-If a person spends more than 24 hours in any red zone, they will be a prohibited person.
+If a person spends more than 24 hours in any extreme risk zone or red zone, they will be a prohibited person.
 If a person spends more than 24 hours in any orange zone, they will remain a restricted person, however they will need to enter Victoria with an orange zone permit, unless any other exception applies or an exemption has been granted.